RTippin/messenger/docs/Calling.md

 ],
 ```

 - Video calling is disabled by default.
-If enabled, you must set the driver within our published `MessengerServiceProvider` (or any service providers boot method).
+If enabled, you must set the driver implementation within our published `MessengerServiceProvider` (or any service providers boot method).
 - You must create your own video driver implementing our contract [VideoDriver][link-video-driver]
 - We provide an event subscriber ([CallSubscriber][link-call-subscriber]) to listen and react to calling events.
 You may choose to enable it, whether it puts jobs on the queue or not, and which queue channel its jobs are dispatched on.